 Under Burns, the 2011 Crimson Tide rushing offense ranked 16th in the nation and first in the Southeastern Conference, collecting 214.5 yards per game.
 In addition to being a Heisman Trophy finalist, Richardson became the first Alabama player to win the Doak Walker Award as the nation’s top running back.
 He was named the SEC Offensive Player of the Year, ranking fifth in the nation and first in the league with 129.2 yards on the ground per game.
 Richardson’s 21 rushing touchdowns, set the school record and tied for second in SEC history.
 He equaled the school and SEC record with 24 total touchdowns.
 Lacy finished the 2011 season ninth in the SEC with 56.2 rushing yards per game and seven TDs.

 In 2010, Alabama’s ground game accumulated 2,378 yards to rank 29th in the country.
 Playing in only 11 games each, Ingram led the way with 875 yards and 13 scores followed by Richardson’s 700 yards with six touchdowns.
 With two scores against Michigan State in the Capital One Bowl, Ingram set the Alabama career rushing touchdown record at 42.
-He finished his career fourth on the career rushing yardage list with 3,261 yards in three seasons.
-Both Ingram and Richardson were explosive in the passing game as well.
-Richardson was fourth on the 2011 team with 266 yards on 23 catches (4 TDs), while Ingram added 21 catches for 282 yards and a touchdown.
+He finished his career fourth on the rushing yardage list with 3,261 yards in three seasons.

 Under Burns’ guidance in 2009, Ingram was awarded Alabama’s first Heisman Trophy and earned unanimous All-America honors.
 Ingram set the school’s single-season rushing record with 1,658 yards and 17 touchdowns while adding 32 receptions for 334 yards and three scores.
 Richardson, a true freshman, was the team’s second-leading rusher (642 yards, 6 TD) and was a Freshman All-SEC selection.
-In the BCS Championship Game against Texas, Ingram and Richardson both rushed for 100-plus yards to help lead Alabama to the school’s 13th title.
-Roy Upchurch added valuable production in 2009, and earned an invite to the Senior Bowl at the conclusion of the season.
+In the BCS National Championship Game against Texas, Ingram and Richardson both rushed for 100-plus yards to help lead Alabama to the school’s 13th national title.

 Burns also developed one of the nation’s strongest running games in 2008, as Alabama finished third in the SEC and 30th nationally with an average of 184.6 rushing yards per game.
 Glen Coffee, a first team All-SEC selection and third-round draft pick of the San Francisco 49ers, led the way with 1,383 yards on the ground.
 That single-season total tied for second in school history and was third in the conference.
 Ingram was eighth in the SEC in rushing (728 yards), captured Freshman All-SEC honors and set a Tide rookie record with 12 rushing scores.